We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 With your Instagram shot taken and your party supplies secured, you can officially kick off this Las Vegas itinerary.

-The sign is located in the middle of the road.
+The Welcome to Las Vegas sign is located in the middle of the road.
 Every driver in town should know how to get there.

 Interestingly enough, the most famous part of Las Vegas isn’t really in Las Vegas at all.

-The Strip is actually located south of the city limits in the unincorporated towns of Paradise and Winchester.
+The Las Vegas Strip is actually located south of the city limits in the unincorporated towns of Paradise and Winchester.

-The Las Vegas Strip stretches for 6.8 km (4.2 miles) and is full of massive casinos and resorts.
+The Strip stretches for 6.8 km (4.2 miles) and is full of massive casinos and resorts.

 When you think of the Las Vegas skyline, this is what you picture.

-It really is a pretty cool sight to behold.
+It really is a pretty cool sight to behold and a great way to start day 1.

 If you decide to buy the bus pass, you can just hop on the bus and ride it up and down the Strip.